-For some, this may go without saying but the ability of your product to survive shipping is crucial for eCommerce success.
-Products with a short shelf-life, or products that are easily damaged may require specialized shipping options, which can greatly effect the price of shipping.
+Fragility: For some, this may go without saying but the ability of your product to survive shipping is crucial for eCommerce success.
+Products with a short shelf-life or products that are easily damaged may require specialized shipping options, which can greatly affect the price of shipping.

 Based on these 4 pillars of success, the best products to ship online are small, lightweight, durable and very high-value.
-With that being said, there is some flex in weather or not a product can be successfully sold online and shipped.
-If at least 3 of the above factors are favorable, your product may do just fine online.
+With that being said, there is some flex in whether or not a product can be successfully sold online and shipped.
+If at least 3 of the above factors are favourable, your product may do just fine online.

 Where will your product ship from?